Kern brook lamprey: Life history

 Little work has been done to document the life history of O. hubbsi, but is presumed to be similar to that of O. richardsoni, a non-predatory lamprey that is within the same clade as O. ayresii and O. hubbsi.
 Where there are gaps in knowledge, information about O. richardsonii or general brook lamprey will be provided.

 Larval stage

 Recently hatched lamprey pro-larva will feed from the egg sac until they reach the larval stage, where they burrow in the ground and filter feed until metamorphosis begins.
 Lamprey larva have also been referred to as ammocoetes in older literature, though the use of this term has been phased out in favor of the better-defined term "larva" or "larval lamprey".
-O. hubbsi larva prefer cooler (<24 °C), slow flowing waters, usually found in shallow pools or the edges of runs with cover.
+O. hubbsi larva prefer cooler (more than 24 °C), slow flowing waters, usually found in shallow pools or the edges of runs with cover.
 They will burrow into substrate composed of sand and mud at 30–110 cm deep.
 Generally, larval lamprey use mucus to trap particles of algae, organic detritus, and bacteria, with the largest percentage being detritus.
 The length of the larval stage for O. hubbsi is not known, but is estimated to be 4–5 years based on other non-parasitic species.